Mobile–Tensaw River Delta: Conservation issues

-Upstream dams are put into place for most commonly the purposes of power generation, navigation, and flood control.
+Upstream dams are put into place most commonly for the purposes of power generation, navigation, and flood control.
 Dams distort the natural hydrological flow by either physically restricting movement of wildlife or by creating large areas of inhospitable habitat.
 In both cases, populations are isolated, which can have detrimental effects on reproduction and natural migration.
-The Claiborne Lock and Dam is the largest dam upstream of the Mobile water basin located in Monroe County, Alabama.
+The Claiborne Lock and Dam, the largest dam upstream of the Mobile water basin, is located in Monroe County, Alabama.

-Exotic invasive plant and animal species have permanently altered he Mobile–Tensaw River Delta’s ecology.
-Both invasive plants and animals pose a threat to the native populations of wildlife that call the Mobile Delta home.
+Exotic invasive plant and animal species have permanently altered the Mobile–Tensaw River Delta's ecology.
+Both types pose a threat to the native populations of wildlife that call the Mobile Delta home.
 Some of the most common non-native invasive plant species to conquer the delta include Eurasian watermilfoil, hydrilla, water hyacinth, and common salvinia.
 The most common invasive invertebrates include the Amazonian apple snails, Asiatic clams, and subtropical water fleas.
 Invasive fishes include common carp and grass carp.
-The invasive species that poses the largest threat to the entire ecosystem are wild swine.
-They are so detrimental to our entire Alabama ecosystem because they will eat almost any type of plant or animal materials, including agricultural crops, food discarded by humans, carrion, small mammals, birds, turtles, snakes, and amphibians.
-Humans are considered the only significant threat to the hog population, which is why they are one of the only hunted animals in the state that are not monitored by a season for hunting.
+The invasive species that poses the largest threat to the entire ecosystem is wild swine.
+They are detrimental to the entire Alabama ecosystem because they eat almost any type of plant or animal materials, including agricultural crops, food discarded by humans, carrion, small mammals, birds, turtles, snakes, and amphibians.
+Humans are considered the only significant threat to this invasive hog population, which is why they are one of the only hunted animals in the state that are not monitored by a season for hunting.

 Recreation

 Boating and fishing are popular in the Mobile Delta.
-Boat ramps and water access points are abundant throughout the area.
+Boat ramps and water-access points are abundant throughout the area.
 The Bartram Canoe Trail provides a system of waterways by which boaters may explore the delta.
 The area is known for its excellent bird watching.
 Hunting is also a common pastime.
 Most of the Delta is very shallow water.
-To access these areas, airboats, canoes, kayaks or other small craft are typically used.
+To access these areas, airboats, canoes, kayaks, or other small craft are typically used.